Sculptor34/Warehouse-Digital-Picking-System/WMS-Webpage/IEMode-Expired/README.md

 # Solution
 Steps performed:
-1. Follow the documentation attached
+1. Follow the documentation attached (Method 1)
-2. Run the script as administrator
+2. Run the script as administrator (Method 2)

 ## Commands Used
 1. N/A